Cancer Pain Syndromes

 About one-third of people with cancer have pain.
 Cancer pain can be affected by:

 - Overall physical condition

-- Pain related to cancer therapy—This may include pain from:
+Pain related to cancer therapy including:

 - Muscle strains

 |Chemotherapy Affects the Whole Body|